Background to the Birth of King Edward VI

 King Edward VI of England, Wales and Ireland

 Seymour placed King Edward VI in the Tower of London to await his coronation.
 The young king was not allowed to see his step-mother, Katherine Parr or his half-sisters.
-Edward was crowned at Westminster Abbey on 20th February 1547.
+He was crowned at Westminster Abbey on 20th February 1547.

 The Rise and Fall of the Seymours